dantechguy/p2project/docs/questions.md

 > How can clients reconnect with the same clientID? - Line 855

-> What should the [senderID] and [eventID] of tick events be?
+> What should the [senderID] and [eventID] of tick events be? - Line 942

-> With a generalisable Event data type, how should tick events be sent? - Line 893
+> With a generalisable Event data type, how should tick events be sent? - Line 893, 932

+> How to separate networking/server sendSingleClient vs sendAllClients stream? - Line 958

+> Consider switching Stream to to something synchronous to reduce latency - Line 984

+> Make supporting late connecting clients part of the Core API, rather than an extension? - Line 971